priyapshah/toDoApp/README.md

 The page will reload if you make edits.<br />

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and based on https://www.youtube.com/watch?v=hT3j87FMR6M&t=478s.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)